Invesco Perpetual Emerging European Fund

 The Invesco Perpetual Emerging European Fund aims to achieve long-term capital growth from investment primarily in shares of companies in Emerging European Countries, and also in Russia.
 In pursuing this objective, the fund managers may include investments that they consider appropriate which include transferable securities, money market instruments, warrants, collective investment schemes, deposits and other permitted investments and transactions as detailed in Appendix 2 of the most recent Prospectus.

 The fund is positioned to benefit from long-term growth opportunities in a region that we believe is undervalued by the market.
 We seek to hold stakes in companies that we believe are well-run and have a market position that should allow them to deliver a high level of return on invested capital.
 The fund’s diversified approach is reflected in sector positioning, which is spread across a broad range.
-Our largest country holding is in Russia, though the fund also seeks to enhance its risk-reward profile by investing in off-index countries such as Turkey and Kazakhstan.
-There was limited fund activity in April with no new stocks added to the portfolio.
+Our largest country holding is in Russia, though the fund also seeks to enhance its risk-reward profile by investing in off-index countries such as Turkey.

 |Launch date||12 December 2007|